Lewis and Clark and George

 Lewis and Clark and George is a 1997 comedy crime thriller film directed by Rod McCall.

 Plot

-Lewis and Clark and George opens with Salvator Xuereb (playing Lewis) and Dan Gunther (Clark) at a water tank site wearing prison jump suits.
+Lewis and Clark and George opens with Lewis (Salvator Xuereb) and Clark (Dan Gunther) Clark at a water tank site wearing prison jump suits.
 The scene is desert scrub and the two state prison escapees have just located a buried metal box with a loaded revolver, treasure map, and Cuban cigars.
-A road trip begins as the two hike off through the desert to find the treasure, eventually joined by Rose McGowan (George).
+A road trip begins as the two hike off through the desert to find the treasure, eventually joined by George (Rose McGowan).